Minhs2/TM-Gbx-input-visualizer/README.md

 - Bug visualizing analog inputs at the end of file

+- Analog input viewer is shifted to the left about 23 pixels

 - Fix issue where the program doesn't close fully when exiting

 ### Other